-There were 1.3 million jobs in Area 7 in 2016 with an employment growth projection of 7.9% from 2016 to 2026.
-Average earnings per job in our area is \$53,164 compared to \$65,624 nationally.
-Area 7 and Ohio projections run closely together.
-The employment growth rate projection for the U.S. is substantially higher than for Area 7 and Ohio, a gap that has widened from 2001 to 2016, and is projected to continue in this pattern.
-71,000 people are unemployed in Area 7, as of December 2016.
-In Area 7, the largest number of employees is in the manufacturing industry, representing nearly 1 in 5 jobs (19%).
-Area 7 is projected to sustain that level of concentration and grow by 7% by 2026 compared to a 4% growth rate for Ohio.
-The resurgence of manufacturing in the United States is good news for Ohio and Area 7.
+There were 1.3 million jobs in GOWB in 2016 with an employment growth projection of 7.9% from 2016 to 2026.
+Average earnings per job in the area is \$53,164 compared to \$65,624 nationally.
+GOWB and Ohio projections run closely together.
+The employment growth rate projection for the U.S. is substantially higher than for GOWB and Ohio, a gap that has widened from 2001 to 2016, and is projected to continue in this pattern.
+71,000 people are unemployed in GOWB, as of December 2016.
+In GOWB, the largest number of employees is in the manufacturing industry, representing nearly 1 in 5 jobs (19%).
+GOWB is projected to sustain that level of concentration and grow by 7% by 2026 compared to a 4% growth rate for Ohio.
+The resurgence of manufacturing in the United States is good news for Ohio and GOWB.